doc4d/docs/docs/Project/components.md

 }
 ```

-- By default, "gitlab" indicates a GitLab repository hosted on https://gitlab.com.
-Add the "host" key to declare a private GitLab self-hosted instance.
+- (GitLab dependencies only) Use the "host" property to declare a private GitLab self-hosted instance.
+Using only the "gitlab" property indicates a GitLab repository hosted on https://gitlab.com.
 - "myGitHubComponent1" is referenced and declared for the project, although "myGitHubComponent2" is only referenced.
 You need to declare it in the [**environment4d.json**](#environment4djson) file:

 ```json title="environment4d.json"